Marcel Gani Internship Program - Student-Initiated

 host company and the student.

-- Obtain a letter of commitment from the host company
+- Obtain an offer letter from the host company

 that agrees with the scope of the work statement and states